 One Size Does Not Fit All

 When choosing any of your dog’s outdoor gear, you need to consider the style and whether or not it’s going to work for your dog’s shape.
-Just like our clothes, not every style is suited to every body type.
+Just like our clothes, not every style of dog apparel is suited to every body type.
 Keep that in mind when you find a cute rainbow sweater for your mastiff or a thick thermal parka for your whippet.
 It’s possible that it just won’t fit.

 Let’s start with the measurements.
 There are a number of measurements that you should track for your dog.
 I recommend keeping a file of your dog’s measurements that you can update yearly.
 This will make it much easier to find the appropriate gear each season.

 You’ll need a soft measuring tape.
 This will give you the most accurate values.
-If you don’t have one, you can make do with some string and a flat ruler, but you'll want to triple check your measurements to avoid mistakes.
+If you don’t have one, you can make do with some string and a flat ruler, but you'll want to triple-check your measurements to avoid mistakes.

 Here’s a quick reference chart of the measurements that you’ll need for your dog: